jwcarman/techolympics/README.md

 1. Open the ```Registration``` class.

-2. Add validation constraints to the fields.
+2. Add validation constraints to all of the fields.

     - Is it okay for the ```lastName``` to be null?

     - Is it okay for the ```lastName``` to be empty?

 3. Open the ```RegistrationService``` interface.

 4. Modify the ```registerStudent``` method to ensure that the ```Registration``` objects are valid.

+    - Don't forget to add ```@Validated``` to the interface itself to turn on validation.

 5. Test it out using Swagger

     - What HTTP status did you receive when your request was invalid?

 ### Handle ConstraintViolationExceptions